Palouse to Cascades State Park Trail: Tunnels

+The east portal of the Snoqualmie Tunnel at Hyak, Washington, on the Palouse to Cascades State Park Trail.

 The trail features six tunnels, including the 11,894 ft Snoqualmie Tunnel, which was #50 on the railroad's numbering system.
 The other five tunnels in order are the Boylston (#45), Thorp (#46), Picnic Area (#47), Easton (#48) and Whittier (#49).
 The Boylston Tunnel was also known as the Johnson Creek tunnel to the railroad and sometimes tunnels #46 and #47 are known as the Thorp Tunnels.